 This test is noninvasive, generally safe and may be performed with a simple treadmill exercise, echocardiography, or nuclear imaging techniques.
 Another type of stress test uses drugs instead of physical activity to produce the effects of exercise during the examination.

-A physician may recommend an exercise stress test for a number of reasons:
+A Beverly Hills heart doctor may recommend an exercise stress test for a number of reasons:

 - To diagnose conditions such as coronary artery disease (a chronic disease in which there is a “hardening” or atherosclerosis of the arteries) in patients with chest pain.